 The 2012 Four Wheel Camper Fleet Self Contained is a pop-up wet bath truck camper made for short bed trucks.
-The interior floor length of the 2012 Four Wheel Camper Fleet Self Contained is 80" and the interior height is 6'4".
+The interior floor length of the 2012 Four Wheel Camper Fleet Self Contained is 80″ and the interior height is 6’4″.
 Four Wheel Campers is reporting the dry weight of the Four Wheel Camper Fleet Self Contained at 795 pounds with standard features.
 The Fleet Self Contained has a 20 gallon fresh tank, can accommodate one or two batteries, and has two ten-pound propane tanks.
 The base MSRP for the Four Wheel Camper Fleet Self Contained is $15,595.
-For more information on the Fleet and other Four Wheel Campers, visit the Four Wheel Camper Buyers Guide.

 The following is an interview with Tom Hanagan, President of Four Wheel Campers, about the 2012 Four Wheel Camper Fleet Self Contained.

-We have had the concept in mind for a self contained Four Wheel Camper for a few years.
-The challenge was how to implement a shower and cassette toilet into the confines of a 80” long, 75” inch wide Fleet model.
-We targeted the Fleet for our first self contained camper as it was the smallest Four Wheel possible for a self contained model.
-The larger Four Wheel Camper models are much easier to make self contained with their additional space.
+We have had the concept in mind for a self-contained Four Wheel Camper for a few years.
+The challenge was how to implement a shower and cassette toilet into the confines of an 80” long, 75” inch wide Fleet model.
+We targeted the Fleet for our first self-contained camper as it was the smallest Four Wheel possible for a self-contained model.
+The larger Four Wheel Camper models are much easier to make self-contained with their additional space.

 TCM: So how exactly did you put a shower and cassette toilet into an 80” long and 75” wide pop-up truck camper?